Lonesome Jim: Production

-The film was originally a part of a deal with Universal Studios and had a proposed budget of $3 million.
-However, the deal with Universal was unexpectedly cancelled and Lonesome Jim then ended up being shot and produced on a meager budget of $500,000 with the original filming schedule being reduced from 30 down to 17 days.
-As a cost-saving measure, screenplay writer James C. Strouse, a native of Goshen, Indiana, employed two of his nieces as actors in the film, another family member as location manager, as well he used his parents' home and factory as a location for Jim's parents' home and factory.
-More money was saved by recording the entire film onto a mini-DV digital video camera rather than a film camera.
+The film was originally a part of a deal between Plum Pictures and United Artists, with a proposed budget of $3 million, but the money fell through when the studio's president, Bingham Ray, unexpectedly resigned.
+The film was rescued by producer Gary Winick's company InDigEnt, who dictated a smaller budget of $500,000 and the use of the Panasonic AG-DVX100 MiniDV camera; the original filming schedule was subsequently reduced from 30 to 17 days.
+As a cost-saving measure, screenwriter James C. Strouse, a native of Goshen, Indiana, cast two of his nieces in the film and served as location manager, using his parents' home and factory as the main filming locations.

 Critical reception and box office

 During its theatrical run, Lonesome Jim never earned back its initial budget of $500,000; instead, the film grossed less than $155,000 domestically and less than $175,000 worldwide.

 The film received mixed reaction from film critics.
-The aggregate review websites Rotten Tomatoes and Metacritic record a rating of 60% and 54/100 respectively as of October 28, 2008.

 Film critic Roger Ebert of the Chicago Sun-Times awarded the film three stars out of four, and it also received "Two thumbs up" on the film review television program At the Movies with Ebert & Roeper co-hosted by Richard Roeper.
-Mathew Turner of View London proclaimed "Lonesome Jim is one of the year's best films, thanks to a superb script, terrific performances and Buscemi's assured direction".

 Peter Travers of Rolling Stone awarded it three stars out of four, calling the film a "deadpan delight" and proclaiming "I can't recall having a better time at a movie about depression".
 Critic Christopher Campbell declared the film "hilarious throughout.
 By far it is the funniest thing I saw during the [Sundance film] festival".

-On the other hand, there were a number of unfavorable reviews.
-Stephen Holden of The New York Times did not give the film a very favorable review, criticizing the film's sense of humor by calling it "only as broad as the Mona Lisa's smile" and criticizing Affleck's portrayal of Jim.
+Stephen Holden of The New York Times was more negative on the film, criticizing its sense of humor by calling it "only as broad as the Mona Lisa's smile" and criticizing Affleck's portrayal of Jim.
 Lisa Schwarzbaum of Entertainment Weekly awarded the film a grade of C-, writing that director Steve Buscemi "is stymied here by the inertia of his material".